Man in his social and political existence must have a functioning society just as he must have air to breathe.

 As pressures from technology and globalization have increased and the nature of work has changed, it has become harder and harder for many people—particularly those without adequate knowledge and skills—to keep pace.
 Income inequality has grown.
 Trust in business, government and even NGOs has declined broadly.
 Capitalism itself is increasingly under attack.

 The KH Moon Center for a Functioning Society is a vehicle designed to help tackle some of our big challenges in pursuit of the vision that Peter Drucker held: one in which people thrive because of—not in spite of—our major institutions.

-By bringing together the right leaders to work on key issues, such as developing systems to promote lifelong learning for everyone, we aim to forge new ideas and accelerate change by piloting and testing the best of them.
+By bringing together the right leaders to work on key issues, we aim to forge new ideas and accelerate change by piloting and testing the best of them.

 The KH Moon Center also develops practical tools to help leaders make real strides on issues of social import.

 Foremost among these is a holistic measure of corporate effectiveness.
 We define “effectiveness” as Peter Drucker did: “doing the right things well.”
 You can learn more on the following pages about the methodology, data sources and principles we’ve used.

 This measure gives corporations and investors a credible and useful alternative to short-term financial metrics.
 This, in turn, should help lead to better stewardship of our enterprises—and better outcomes for employees, customers and communities.